aws/eks-anywhere-packages/README.md

 ---

-EKS Anywhere Curated Packages is a management system for installation, configuration and maintenance of additional components for your Kubernetes cluster.
+The EKS Anywhere Curated Packages is a management system for installation, configuration and maintenance of additional components for your Kubernetes cluster.
 Examples of these components may include Container Registry, Ingress, and LoadBalancer, etc.

-Here are the steps for [getting started](docs/README.md) with EKS Anywhere Curated Packages.
+Here are the steps for [getting started](docs/README.md) with the EKS Anywhere Curated Packages.

-### Development
+## Development

-The EKS Anywhere is tested using [Prow](https://github.com/kubernetes/test-infra/tree/master/prow), the Kubernetes CI system.
+The EKS Anywhere Curated Packages is tested using [Prow](https://github.com/kubernetes/test-infra/tree/master/prow), the Kubernetes CI system.
 EKS operates an installation of Prow, which is visible at [https://prow.eks.amazonaws.com/](https://prow.eks.amazonaws.com/).
 Please read our [CONTRIBUTING](CONTRIBUTING.md) guide before making a pull request.

-The dependencies which make up EKS Anywhere Curated Packages are defined and built via the [build-tooling](https://github.com/aws/eks-anywhere-build-tooling) repo.
+The dependencies which make up the EKS Anywhere Curated Packages are defined and built via the [build-tooling](https://github.com/aws/eks-anywhere-build-tooling) repo.

 ## Security